Annndruha/IKEv2-setup/README.md

 ### Troubleshooting

 If things don't work out right away ...
+* If connection refused by authentication reasons, make sure that you delete all old certificates on client side

 * On the client: make sure you created the connection using the newly emailed `.mobileconfig` file or PowerShell commands.
 Setting it up manually via the OS GUI will _not_ work, since it will default to insecure ciphers which the server has not been configured to support.
 Also note that `.mobileconfig` files generated with earlier iterations of this script may no longer be compatible, since the configured ciphers have changed from time to time.